Warcoe – The Giant’s Dream

 Label: Frontiers Music / Release date: 19th May 2023

 Del Vecchio also joined Sweet to handle the production duties.
-And addition of Del Vecchio has resulted in a more modern sound.
-The debut album was sonically inspired by Bob Rock’s production style of late 80’s and early 90’s, while the follow up was rawer in its approach digging more into the late 70’s sonic landscapes.
-Common for both and for the new album is that they are all big-sounding records with massive drums and overall balanced sound.
+And the addition of Del Vecchio has resulted in a more modern sound.
+The debut album was sonically inspired by Bob Rock’s production style of the late 80’s and early 90’s, while the follow-up was rawer in its approach, digging more into the late 70’s sonic landscapes.
+Common for both and for the new album is that they are all big-sounding records, with massive drums and overall balanced sound.

 www.facebook.com/SweetLynch/